Haneet-Arya/Haneet-Arya/README.md

 # 💫About Me :
 I'm Android Developer from India
 UnderGrad Student in the field of Information Technology from VIT.
-Vellore Want to Collaborate on Open Source Projects, specifically based on Android and Flutter.
+Vellore Want to Collaborate on Open Source Projects, specifically based on Android and Backend.
-I mostly use Java, Kotlin and Dart daily.
+I mostly use Java, Kotlin and javascript daily.
 Talk to me about Techs, GeoPolitics and Games.